pooja-gera/TheWireUsChallenge/React Applications/UseStateHooks_Day24/README.md

 ## useState in Hooks ##

 Hooks are functions that let you “hook into” React state and lifecycle features from function components.
 Hooks don’t work inside classes — they let you use React without classes.
-In case you want to add a state to function component then instead of changing it to a class component you can use Hooks. <br/><br/>
+In case you want to add a state to function component then instead of changing it to a class component you can use Hooks.

-useState

 #### Challenge Description ###